 Credit Profile

-US\$172.295 mil GO bnds ser 2010A due 07/01/2020
+US\$515.075 mil GO bnds ser 2009 C & D due 10/01/2029

 Long Term Rating AAA/Stable New

 Delaware

 Long Term Rating AAA/Stable Affirmed

 Rationale

-Standard & Poor's Ratings Services assigned its 'AAA' rating, and stable outlook, to Delaware's series 2010A general obligation (GO) bonds and affirmed its 'AAA' rating, with a stable outlook, on the state's previously issued GO debt.
+Standard & Poor's Ratings Services assigned its 'AAA' rating, and stable outlook, to Delaware's series 2009C and 2009D general obligation (GO) bonds and affirmed its 'AAA' rating, with a stable outlook, on the state's previously issued GO debt.

-In our opinion, the rating reflects the state's:
+The rating reflects the state's:

-- Diversified economy, which has experienced a decline during the current recession due to weakness in the financial service and manufacturing sectors; - Strong financial management, aided by the Delaware Economic & Financial Advisory Council (DEFAC), which provides frequent and objective projections; - Consistently strong general fund reserves and liquidity; - Moderate overall debt burden with strong debt management policies in place; and - Well-funded pension system -- Other postemployment benefit (OPEB) liabilities are significant, but the state has been actively managing the liability.
+- Strong financial management; - Consistently strong general fund reserves and liquidity; - Diversified economy that has experienced a decline during the current recession due to weakness in the financial service and manufacturing sectors; - Moderate overall debt burden with strong debt management policies in place; and - Well-funded pension system -- Other postemployment benefit liabilities are significant, but the state has been actively managing the liability.